 Examinations will be taken on the dates given in the NTEC Timetable.
 The location for full time students will be at one of the three registering universities and for part time taught & distance learning students examinations can be sat in your work place or a local education facility (arrangements must be made through the Nuclear Programmes Office).
+Overseas part-time students not in a permanent work place must sit their examination in a British Council office.
 Students must notify the office of their location preference at least 8 weeks in advance of the examination.